TDarkShadow/iheartnewvegas/Secret.md

 ### Mod order and load order

-The mods installed in this guide can be placed at the very end of **Left My ♥ In New Vegas**.
+The mods installed in this guide can be placed at the very end of **Left My ♥ In New Vegas**. **FaceGen Tint Fixes for Character Expansions Revised**, installed in the main guide, should be loaded after **TYPE 4 - Body and Armors** (for simplicity it is listed at the end of the mod order).

 <details>
 <summary>Mod order</summary>